l-aldarondo/Credit_Risk_Analysis/README.md

 ### Overview of Analysis

-TThis new assignment consists of three technical analysis deliverables and a written report.
-You will submit the following:
+This project consists of three technical analysis deliverables and a written report.

 - Deliverable 1: Use Resampling Models to Predict Credit Risk